8bitcrag/simple-am2/README.md

 The `flatMap` puts a volume task on the queue, and after *that* task is complete, the foreach instructions trigger the callback.

+Be aware that the result of the last task is the one returned to the original future.
+Each foreach/flatmap receives the status of the previous task as the first parameter.

 ## Contributing
 Pull requests and issues are welcome.